lestrrat-go/fluent-client/README.md

 ## A well defined `Shutdown()` method

-Because we expecct to connect to these daemons over the wire, the various fluentd clients all perform buffering of data to be sent, then sends them when it can.
-At the end of your program, you should wait for your logs to be sent to the server.
+Because we expect to connect to remote daemons over the wire, the various fluentd clients all perform local buffering of data to be sent, then sends them when it can.
+At the end of your program, you should wait for your logs to be sent to the server, otherwise you might have pending writes that haven't gone through yet.

 Calling either `Close()` or `Shutdown()` triggers the flushing of pending logs, but the former does not wait for this operation to be completed, while the latter does.
 With `Shutdown` you can either wait indefinitely, or timeout the operation after the desired period of time using `context.Context`